Welcome to Unify Sedona,

 Secretary

 Tracey comes to Unify Sedona as a founding member with 30 years' experience in community building and organizing.
-She's worked as a nonprofit consultant for statewide and Yavapai County nonprofits including the Verde Valley Sanctuary, Arizona Myeloma Network, Prescott Area Leadership, Arizona Business & Education Coalition, and First Things First.
+She's worked as a nonprofit consultant for Yavapai County as well as statewide nonprofits including the Verde Valley Sanctuary, Arizona Myeloma Network, Prescott Area Leadership, Arizona Business & Education Coalition, and First Things First.
 Tracey has also served as a philanthropic advisor for the Arizona Community Foundation; projects director and coordinator for Youth Count; project director for Arizona State University’s Center for Nonprofit Leadership and Management; and volunteer coordinator for the Society of St. Vincent de Paul.
 An Arizona native, she holds a bachelor’s degree in Intercultural Communication from ASU.
 Tracey grew up in Phoenix and moved to this area more than 20 years ago.
-She raised her young adult son in Chino Valley, Prescott, and Cottonwood.
+She raised her son in Chino Valley, Prescott, and Cottonwood.
 Most recently she served as an advisor to the Unify Board of Directors.
 Tracey's interests are social justice, serving vulnerable populations, the LGBTQ+ community, facilitating positive collective change for tough social issues.

 Secretary

 Tracey comes to Unify Sedona as a founding member with 30 years' experience in community building and organizing.
-She's worked as a nonprofit consultant for statewide and Yavapai County nonprofits including the Verde Valley Sanctuary, Arizona Myeloma Network, Prescott Area Leadership, Arizona Business & Education Coalition, and First Things First.
+She's worked as a nonprofit consultant for Yavapai County as well as statewide nonprofits including the Verde Valley Sanctuary, Arizona Myeloma Network, Prescott Area Leadership, Arizona Business & Education Coalition, and First Things First.
 Tracey has also served as a philanthropic advisor for the Arizona Community Foundation; projects director and coordinator for Youth Count; project director for Arizona State University’s Center for Nonprofit Leadership and Management; and volunteer coordinator for the Society of St. Vincent de Paul.
 An Arizona native, she holds a bachelor’s degree in Intercultural Communication from ASU.
 Tracey grew up in Phoenix and moved to this area more than 20 years ago.
-She raised her young adult son in Chino Valley, Prescott, and Cottonwood.
+She raised her son in Chino Valley, Prescott, and Cottonwood.
 Most recently she served as an advisor to the Unify Board of Directors.
 Tracey's interests are social justice, serving vulnerable populations, the LGBTQ+ community, facilitating positive collective change for tough social issues.

 James Dunne (He/Him)